JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 </div>
 </div>

-Once an NPM dependency is installed, you can use its API in your code as described in [Calling JS from Kotlin](js-interop.html).
+Once an npm dependency is installed, you can use its API in your code as described in [Calling JS from Kotlin](js-interop.html).

 ## Configuring run task